alpaca-lang/alpaca/Tour.md

 ## The Foreign Function Interface<a id="sec-4-1" name="sec-4-1"></a>

-The FFI is how we call any non-MLFE code.
-Since the compiler can't type-check other languages, we use a set of pattern match clauses to figure out what the actual type is that we're returning.
+The FFI is how we call any non-MLFE code in the Erlang VM (e.g. Erlang, [Elixir](http://elixir-lang.org/), [LFE](http://lfe.io/), and more).
+Since our compiler can't type-check other languages, we combine a call to another module and function with a set of pattern match clauses to figure out what the actual type is that we're returning from it.

 Here we're using a simple guard function so that we know the FFI expression is returning characters (an Erlang string):

     call_erlang :io_lib :format ["This will contain the integer 3:  ~w", [3]] with
       cs, is_chars cs -> cs